 The mountains of data that are now emerging must be handled in a correct and ethical way.
 Among other things, they must be accessible and reusable, for researchers everywhere.
 Today, only a small part of all data is handled correctly, which means we miss out on opportunities to make new scientific discoveries, find patterns and investigate relationships.
 At the same time, many researchers lack the tools and knowledge needed to conduct data-driven research, and we need to strengthen the Swedish research community’s competencies.

 This is the basis for SciLifeLab and Wallenberg national program for data-driven life science (DDLS), a 12-year initiative funded with a total of SEK 3.1 billion from the Knut and Alice Wallenberg Foundation.
-The purpose of the program is to train the next generation of life scientists, to create a strong computational and data science base, and to strengthen the competencies in today’s research society, thereby enabling every scientist to better analyze data patterns and integrate their data with the global data flows in life sciences.
+The purpose of the program is to train and recruit the next generation of life scientists, to create a strong computational and data science base, and to strengthen the competencies in today’s research society, thereby enabling every scientist to better analyze data patterns and integrate their data with the global data flows in life sciences.
 Furthermore, the program aims to strengthen national collaborations between universities, bridge the research communities of life sciences and data sciences, and create partnerships with industry, healthcare and other national and international actors.

 SciLifeLab, which today conducts research activities at all major Swedish universities, provides a national infrastructure and functions as a hub for life sciences in various disciplines, is the main host of the program.